undera/chess-engine-nn/README.md

 ### 15 Apr 2019

 After night of training, it has reached  slightly above 50% accuracy for choosing moves, but that's not much, since there are lots of repetitions and overall quality of moves is low.
 Still, it is better than what we had in the past.

+### 16 Apr 2019

+I'll experiment today's evening with two things: a) simplify the NN back to just inputs and outputs, with no aux outs; b) train with only victories and with score increasing from 0 to 1 the closer move to the end of game.

+...
+I need to understand how to avoid repetitions.
+The problem is that naturally NN falls into local optimums and suggest moves back and forth.
+One can't expect from this kind of non-temporal NN to work differently.
+So there should be a mechanism to avoid repetitions.
+Search tree is not an option, again.
+Just because whole idea of this engine is to avoid search tree.